STAFFSCANNER TERMS AND CONDITIONS

 13. VARIATION

-No variation of this agreement shall be effective unless posted via the Staffscanner platform, Staffscanner have the explicit right to amend/alter/edit any of the terms and conditions within the Terms and Conditions for the supply of temporary workers; including but not limited to rates, fees payable and payment terms.
-Clients continued use of the Staffscanner platform is deemed full acceptance to any changes and or amendments.
+Staffscanner have the explicit right to amend/alter/edit any of the terms and conditions within the Terms and Conditions for the supply of temporary workers; including but not limited to rates, fees payable and payment terms.
+Clients continued acceptance of Temporary Workers is deemed full acceptance to any changes and / or amendments.

 14. ENTIRE AGREEMENT